CIRALabs/iot-safe-middleware/README.md

 # Note - if you've installed a different version of python3 (say, 3.8), you will
 # need to adjust the /usr/bin/python3.7 arg in the line below to be correct for your system
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.7 2
-# Or possibly for Python3.8
+# Or possibly for Python3.8, like this:
 # sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.8 2

 # Confirm that we are now using Python3